Home

 • at least two colors, (three makes it more interesting) or

-• at least two hues of a color (ex., a bluish and a yellowish green), or
+• at least two hues of a color (for example, a bluish and a yellowish green), or

 • at least two values (ex., a darker and a lighter green).